florianzemma/CoronavirusAPI-France/README.md

 ###### NOTE : The data are actualised at 8pm everyday if you request data for today before 8pm you'll get the data for the previous date
 ###### but don't worry this is handling automatically by the API ;).

-exemple : Si vous faites cette requete 28/04/2020 avant 20h l'api vous fournira les données du 27/04/2020 example : If you request /FranceLiveGlobalData at 28/04/2020 before 8pm the api will give you the data for the 27/04/2020.
+EX: Si vous faites cette requete 28/04/2020 avant 20h l'api vous fournira les données du 27/04/2020
+EX: If you request /FranceLiveGlobalData at 28/04/2020 before 8pm the api will give you the data for the 27/04/2020.

 Résultats/Résults :